redcatphp/strategy/README.md

 ### 2.2 Improve maintainability

- With Wire, you're now able to add dependencies to any class just by modification on its constructor.
+ With Ding, you're now able to add dependencies to any class just by modification on its constructor.
 Let's take an example:
  The definition of the class *C* is modified during the development lifecycles and now has a dependency on a class called *X*.
  Instead of finding everywhere that *C* is created and have to passing an instance of X to it, this is handled automatically by the [IoC](https://en.wikipedia.org/wiki/Inversion_of_control) Container.
  That's all you need to do: